Sweet like syrup

 She is the one, the only…Miss Maple Rose.

 Maple Rose is a household name in the Australian burlesque scene and has recently moved back from the Scandinavian Capital, Stockholm, where she joined the in-house cast at Stockholm's local speakeasy, Melt Bar & Restaurant.
 Back in Australia, Maple co-founded Highway Robbery Productions which produces the After Hours Cabaret Club.
-Now Maple focuses on expanding the local burlesque community by producing a small intimate burlesque night bimonthly at The Woodlands Hotel in Coburg.
-You can learn from Maple in her Sewing 101 class at Maison Burlesque, and catch her at regular events produced by the school.
+Now Maple focuses on expanding the local burlesque community by producing a small intimate burlesque night bimonthly at The Woodlands Hotel in Coburg, and Melburne’s newest variety night - Whoop Dee Doo Revue.
+You can learn from Maple at her regular dance and technique classes at Maison Burlesque, and catch her at events produced by the school.

 Maple's alter ego is the one and only large, inflatable, feather fan wielding Tease-Rex!
 Learn more here.